-- At the start of ib_logfile0, there are only two log checkpoint blocks.
+- At the start of ib_logfile0, there are two log checkpoint blocks, only 1024 bytes apart, while there exist devices with 4096-byte block size.
 The rest of the log file is written in a circular fashion.

 - On log checkpoint, some file name information needs to be appended to the log.

 - File names that were first changed since the latest checkpoint must be appended to the log.
 The bookkeeping causes some contention on log_sys.mutex and fil_system.mutex.
 Edit: The contention on fil_system.mutex was practically removed in

 MDEV-23855, and the contention on log_sys.mutex due to this is minimal.

 - The log file was unnecessarily split into multiple files, logically treated as one big circular file. (

 MDEV-20907in MariaDB Server 10.5.0 change the default to 1 file, and later the parameter was deprecated and ignored.)

 - Log records are divided into tiny blocks of 512 bytes, with 12+4 bytes of header and footer (12+8 bytes with